 The commerce experts at Magento, an Adobe Company, understand these challenges.
 With a finger on the pulse of modern retail, we’ve whittled down what can seem like an overwhelming torrent of changes, expectations, and trends into fundamentals that can help businesses compete in any environment.
 Let’s look at a few things to consider as you position your business to compete.

 Pressure #1: Writing a best-in-class CX story.

 In today’s fragmented shopping environment, merchants must grapple with the evolution of technology and multiple shopping channels, including tablet and social.
-Shoppers now expect omnichannel fulfilment — they want to buy online and pick up in store, return online orders to a shop and deliver to a shop.
+Shoppers now expect omnichannel fulfillment — they want to buy online and pick up in store, return online orders to a store, and ship to a store.

 The good news and the bad news about customer experience (CX) is that it’s up to you to deliver a winning experience.
 Merchants need to connect the dots of their customers’ touchpoints with their brand in ways that are meaningful to them.
 In a competitive market dictated by customer needs, there is no margin for error in delivering engaging, helpful service and shopping navigation.
 As shoppers move across various activities and channels, you must deliver a consistent experience that maps closely to their interests.

 Delivering a personal experience is the ultimate way to compete in today’s commerce market.
 But it can be challenging to keep an eye on the moving target that is digital commerce, which constantly creates new ways for shoppers to search and buy.